-You need to configure global IGMP-snooping settings and IGMP-snooping settings on a FortiSwitch unit before configuring the IGMP-snooping proxy and IGMP-snooping querier.
+You need to configure global IGMP-snooping settings and then configure IGMP-snooping settings on a FortiSwitch unit.

-You cannot use IGMP snooping when network access control (NAC) has been enabled on a global scale with set mode global under the config switch-controller nac-settings command.
+You cannot use IGMP snooping when network access control (NAC) has been enabled on a global scale with set mode global under the config switchcontroller nac-settings command.

-- Configuring global IGMP-snooping settings on page 114 - · Configuring IGMP-snooping settings on a switch on page 114 - Configuring the IGMP-snooping proxy on page 115 - Configuring the IGMP-snooping querier on page 115
+- Configuring global IGMP-snooping settings on page 99 - Configuring IGMP-snooping settings on a switch on page 100 - Configuring IGMP proxy on page 100